Bone Marrow Biopsy

 Will It Hurt?

 The injection of anesthesia may sting or burn.
-You may notice a feeling of pressure and pain when the biopsy needle is rocked.
-After the biopsy is done, you may feel soreness in the area for a few hours.
+You may notice a feeling of pressure and pain when the needle is rocked.
+After, you may feel sore for a few hours.

-You should be able to resume your normal activities after your biopsy.
-If you have had a sedative, avoid driving or operating equipment until the effects of the medication have worn off.
+You should be able to resume your normal activities.
+If you have had a sedative, avoid driving until it wears off.

 Call Your Doctor

-- Redness, swelling, increasing pain, excessive bleeding, or any discharge from the biopsy site
+- Redness, swelling, pain, bleeding, or pus from the biopsy site

 If you think you have an emergency, call for emergency medical services right away.